Primary

 Squeeze your glutes hard throughout—this protects your lower back and creates a stable base.
 Keep your ribs down and avoid arching your lower back as the weight goes overhead.
 Press straight up, not forward.

-Want Tall-Kneeling Press in your program?
+See where Tall-Kneeling Press fits in your weekly plan

 Kneel on both knees with torso upright.